atdiar/localmemstore/README.md

 A string-based in-memory K/V store for development purposes only.

 This is vendored by the `xhttp/session` library to implement a data storage facility for development purposes.
-This is an implement of a single instance (non-distributed), in-memory, unencrypted Key/Value store.
+This is an implementation of a single instance (non-distributed), in-memory, unencrypted Key/Value store.

 This is not fit for use in production.